it-at-m/digiwf-core/dev.md

 #### Update to a new patch version

-1. Run `./mvnw versions:set -DprocessAllModules -DnextSnapshot -Pfrontend -Pdocs`
+1. Run `./mvnw versions:set -DprocessAllModules -DnextSnapshot -Pfrontend -Pdocs`.
 2. Check if the update is correct.
 3. If the update is correct, run `./mvnw versions:commit`; otherwise, run `./mvnw versions:revert`.